 - Trusted Platform module applying strong encryption

-- Handling to extend battery life time of battery operated devices in the network
+- Extended Wakeup Notification to extend battery life time of battery-operated devices in the network

 RaZberry comes in three different versions depending on the transmitting frequency used:

-- ZMEERAZ2: Version for all frequencies around 868 MHz (like EU, Russia, India, default is EU).
+- ZMEERAZ2: Version for all frequencies around 868 MHz (EU, Russia, India — default is EU).

-- ZMEARAZ2: Version for all frequencies around 921 MHz (like Australia, Korea, Brasil, default is Australia)
+- ZMEARAZ2: Version for all frequencies around 921 MHz (Australia/Brasil, Japan, Korea — default is Australia/Brasil)

 Please check what frequency range you need.
 You may need to change the frequency within the frequency group using a shell script tool or Z-Way.
 For more information about technical data an the different operating frequencies please refer to the RaZberry manual.